Gale River Co-op Preschool Mission Statement

 The Cooperative Preschool Teacher

 The cooperative preschool represents a unique approach to education.
-Its success depends on the parents and teachers working together in administering the school, with the teachers in charge of the educational program.
+Its success depends on the parents/guardians and teachers working together in administering the school, with the teachers in charge of the educational program.

-Preschool teachers are hired by the group and are paid a salary for their services.
+Preschool teachers are hired by the hiring committee and are paid for their services.
 Their role is a dual one of working closely with both parent and child.
-It is the preschool teacher’s responsibility to provide the kind of environment and experience that will enable the young children to grow socially as they learn to live and play with others; emotionally, as they begin to depend upon themselves; and intellectually, as they explore their environment in what may be their first step away from home.
+It is the preschool teacher’s responsibility to provide the kind of environment and experience that will enable young children to grow socially as they learn to live and play with others; emotionally, as they begin to depend upon themselves; and intellectually, as they explore their environment in what may be their first step away from home.
 The teachers find time to foster the joy of learning and share in the growth of each child with parent participation.
 The teachers do not function in the traditional “teacher” role in the formal classroom.
-Rather, the teachers establish an environment suitable for preschool children, arranging equipment and providing materials to interest and challenge them.
-Teachers encourage the parents to contribute by making them aware that they are expected to be, and are needed as teacher assistants.
-Teachers may assign parent helpers to supervise the various play areas, help out with cleaning, or any number of other different classroom tasks.
+Rather, the teachers establish an environment suitable for preschool children, arranging outdoor spaces and equipment and providing materials to interest and challenge them.

 It is important that members feel free to make suggestions to the preschool teachers (either directly or via the Board of Directors) about the curriculum.
 The group must realize however, that educational programs are designed as a whole, not in bits and pieces, and that the teachers are in charge of designing the educational program.

 All constructive grievances regarding the program should be expressed through proper channels, and only through these channels.
-Parents may discuss issues with the Board of Directors President.
+Parents/guardians may discuss issues with the Board of Directors President.

 Strategies for Discipline

 At GRCP we use positive discipline.
 Punishment, physical or verbal, is not used as a form of discipline.
-Behavior management approaches focus on helping children learn to self-regulate, both emotionally and behaviorally.
+Behavior management focuses on helping children learn to self-regulate, both emotionally and behaviorally.
 We teach respectful and cooperative behavior by modeling it ourselves and encouraging the children to:

 • Recognize and verbalize their feelings.